The Gold (TV series): Reception

-Ellen E Jones of The Guardian awarded the first episode four stars out of five, dubbing it an "ever-enjoyable ride".
-Nick Hilton of The Independent also gave it four stars, remarking the show was "a lively, creative piece of work from writer-creator Neil Forsyth, which bubbles away with the vigour of a red-hot crucible".
+Ellen E. Jones of The Guardian dubbed it an "ever-enjoyable ride".
+Nick Hilton of The Independent remarked the show was "a lively, creative piece of work from writer-creator Neil Forsyth, which bubbles away with the vigour of a red-hot crucible".

-There was criticism of the sympathetic portrayal of Kenneth Noye from the family of the man he murdered and one of the police officers involved in his conviction.
+There was some criticism (including from investigative journalist Roger Cook who confronted John Palmer in 1994) of the perceived sympathetic portrayal of Kenneth Noye from the family of the man he murdered and one of the police officers involved in his conviction.